marcosnarciso/pyReconciliation-xla/readme.md

 - Excel 2002, 2003, 2007 or 2010.
 I suppose it works well in Excel 2013, but I've not tested yet.

-- Python 2.5, 2.6, or 3.1 (the python.org distribution) installed on your machine.
-Other distributions may work, but Pyinex hasn't been tested against anything else.
+- Python 2.7 (the python.org distribution) installed on your machine.
+Other versions or distributions of Python may work, but some code should be rewritten.

+- Latest AlgoPy version, available at [Python Packages](https://pypi.python.org/pypi/algopy);

+- Latest CVXOPT solver version, available at [GitHub](https://github.com/cvxopt/cvxopt);

-- Latest Pyinex project version, found at [Bitbucket](https://bitbucket.org/byates/pyinex).
+- Latest Pyinex project version, available at [Bitbucket](https://bitbucket.org/byates/pyinex).

 Examples
 --------